 Civil construction commenced in 2008 and continues to this day.
-Land sales are estimated for completion within the coming two years.
-Apartment sales commenced in 2015 and will continue to be released and developed within the Town Centre and Addison neighbourhood over a longer period.
+Land sales are estimated for completion within the coming two years, whilst apartments and town houses will be released and developed within the Town Centre and Addison neighbourhood over a longer period.

 What are the plans for the Addison Neighbourhood?

 - The Addison Neighbourhood is the last of the four residential neighbourhoods in Williams Landing.
 This neighbourhood will offer a mixture of land lots (compact lots and some traditional lots), terraces and duplex homes and apartments.

 How do I purchase land?

 Clients registered on the database are notified by email when land is released.
 Sales are made on a first-in-first served basis either direct to the public as vacant blocks or via house and land packages.

 Can I build with any home builder?